 12.4.1 The calendar year of the ICSD shall be from 1 January to 31 December of each year.

-12.4.2 At the close of each calendar year the Executive Director shall prepare statements of income and expenditure and assets and liabilities of the ICSD.
+12.4.2 At the close of each calendar year the Chief Executive Officer shall prepare statements of income and expenditure and assets and liabilities of the ICSD.
 Such statements shall be presented to each Congress for adoption, after being audited by a chartered accountant qualified in audits.

 13.1 International Signs shall be the primary communication means.